CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Questions: With and without answers

 \bf{Answer:} Unknown.

 However, if we could show that a superproduct system containing the GNS-subproduct system does embed into a product system, we would show even existence of a module dilation. \eemp

-\bemp[Question:~] These are actually several questions that regard the problem of, given the GNS-subproduct system sitting in a superproduct system (like, for instance, deduced from a strong dilation), how to find a product system containing the former (and, thus, strictly related to answer the preceding question).
+\bemp[Question:~] This point consists actually of several questions that all regard the problem of, given the GNS-subproduct system sitting in a superproduct system (like, for instance, the one deduced from a strong or a good dilation), how to find a product system containing both (and, thus, strictly related to answer the preceding question).
 We phrase the situation as a superproduct system with unit $\sE^\podot\ni\xi^\odot$, meaning that $\cls\cB\xi_t\cB$ are the members of the GNS-subproduct system of the CP-semigroup determined by $\xi^\odot$.
 The ``multi-example'' constructed in the Example-Section \ref{EXN02SEC} is of great help to sort out at least some things.

 Does there, possibly, sit a product system $E^\odot$ in between, that is, $\sE^\podot\supset E^\odot\ni\xi^\odot$?

 \bf{Answer:} No, not always.
 In Section \ref{EXN02SEC}, we construct a strong module dilation whose product system $E^\odot$ does not contain any other product subsystem $E'^\odot\ni\xi^\odot$ containing the GNS-subproduct system, while the superproduct system $\sE^\podot\ni\xi^\odot$ of the minimalized dilation is a proper superproduct subsystem of $E^\odot$, therefore, not containing any $E'^\odot\ni\xi^\odot$.